VictoriqueMoe/umineko_web_asm/README.md

 Converted files are stored in a Docker named volume (`asset-cache`), so conversion only runs once.
 The original game files on disk are never modified (mounted read-only).

-Large OGG/Vorbis audio files (>1MB, mainly BGM tracks encoded at 256kbps) are re-encoded at a lower bitrate to reduce transfer sizes while keeping the same OGG format for SDL2_mixer compatibility.
+Large OGG/Vorbis audio files (>1MB, mainly BGM tracks encoded at 256kbps) are re-encoded at a lower bitrate (~128kbps, Vorbis quality 4) to reduce transfer sizes while keeping the same OGG format for SDL2_mixer compatibility.
+If re-encoding produces a larger file than the original, the file is skipped.
 Small files like voice lines and sound effects are left untouched.

 ## Native Library Build Chain